MYusha/Video-Anomaly-Detection/README.md

 [Classifier Two-Sample Test for Video Anomaly Detections](http://bmvc2018.org/contents/papers/0237.pdf).

 It contains some implementation based on instructions in [this paper](https://arxiv.org/pdf/1705.08182.pdf) since its code is not available.
-If yiou find our paper of this implementation is useful to your research, please cite
+If you find our paper of this implementation is useful to your research, please cite

 <table border="0" cellspacing="15" cellpadding="0">
 <tbody>